-Professor Petr Kratochvíl is a Senior Researcher at the Institute of International Relations and a lecturer at several Czech universities.
-He is the Chairman of the Academic Council of the Diplomatic Academy of the Ministry of Foreign Affairs of the Czech Republic as well as a member of a range of academic and scientific councils.
+Professor Petr Kratochvíl is a Full Professor of International Relations, Senior Researcher at the Institute of International Relations, Lecturer at Sciences Po in Paris and several Czech universities, and member of the TEPSA Board.
 Petr Kratochvíl represents the IIR in various international associations such as the Trans European Policy Studies Association or the European Consortium for Political Research.
 He has published extensively on European integration, EU-Russian relations, institutional reform and the EU enlargement, the role of religion in international affairs, and international relations theory.
 The book The European Union and the Catholic Church: Political Theology of European Integration, co-authored by Tomáš Doležal and published in 2015 by Palgrave Macmillan even won the prestigious Religion and International Relations Book Award of the American International Studies Association.
 He is also often called upon to present his analyses by various Czech and foreign media.

 Dr. Sabina Lange

-Dr Sabina Lange is Lecturer at the European Institute of Public Administration (EIPA, Maastricht), and a Senior Fellow of Maastricht University.
+Dr Sabina Lange is Senior Lecturer at the European Institute of Public Administration (EIPA, Maastricht), and an Associate Professor in International Relations at the University of Ljubljana.
 She specializes in decision-making in the EU and in inter-institutional relations, in particular in external action policies and with regard to delegated and implementing acts.
 Since 2009 she has been training Member States’ officials and has given regular courses in the EU institutions and EU Agencies.
-Since October 2015 she is Senior Associate Analyst at the EU Institute for Security Studies (EUISS), where she deals with institutional issues in EU external action and with security and foreign policy issues related to Western Balkans.
-Previously she was Assistant Professor at the Faculty of Social Sciences of the University of Ljubljana, where she still teaches regularly.
+Between October 2015 and September 2017 she was Senior Associate Analyst at the EU Institute for Security Studies (EUISS), where she dealt with institutional issues in EU external action and with security and foreign policy issues related to Western Balkans.
 Dr Lange published numerous articles on the role of the rotating Council Presidency as well as on Slovenian foreign and European policies.